MAC 1934: History

 Because it used an open bolt action, the MAC 34 could not be fitted with synchronization gear, and was more expensive to manufacture than comparable weapons; but it was compact and had excellent reliability.

 Originally the Armée de l'Air favoured magazine-fed weapons, but it eventually accepted that the feeding system of the MAC 34 would require too frequent reloadings for dorsal gunners, and was impractical for wing mountings, so it required the development of a belt-fed variant.
 The resulting weapon was introduced in 1939, and designated as MAC 1934 M39.

 Overview

 The MAC 1934 machine gun equipped French aircraft from 1935 until the later 1940s.
 Like other rifle-calibre machine guns, the MAC 34 proved to be too light for combat in World War II.
 A weakness of the MAC 34 was its operation at high altitudes.
-It was found that at altitudes past 20,000 ft the guns had a tendency to freeze up.
+It was found that at altitudes past 20,000 ft the guns had a tendency to freeze.
 Heaters were added to the guns on the Morane-Saulnier M.S.406 to allow high altitude use.
 The Armée de l'Air had plans to use several types of heavy aircraft machine guns, including an 11 mm variant of the MAC 34, but none could be completed before the Armistice.